RafaelEstevamReis/Simple.BullringAPI/README.md

 ### 4. Verify and Add a Pix Key

-Verify a Pix key and add it to a subaccount’s bank details.
+Verify a Pix key and add it to a subaccountï¿½s bank details.

 ~~~
 var subaccountId = Guid.Parse("123e4567-e89b-12d3-a456-426614174000");